sissbruecker/linkding-extension/README.md

 Internally, we use `web-ext` to bundle a distribution package for the extension for Firefox.
 You do not need to install `web-ext`.
 Note that `web-ext` will generate a zip file which can also be used for the Chrome Web Store.

-Then generate a build (might need to make the file executable using `chmod +x build.sh`):
+Then pacakge a build (might need to make the file executable using `chmod +x package.sh`):
 ```
-npm run generate
+npm run package
 ```

 The script does: